 This image of the comet 67P/Churyomov-Gerasimenko was taken by the European Space Agency’s Rosetta mission.
 The comet is a leftover planetesimal from the origin of the solar system.
 Its ice sublimates when it nears the Sun.
 Objects such as this are the leftover building blocks of planets.
 Their formation is an active area of research.
 Credit: European Space Agency.

-Projects that focus on Planetesimal Formation include:
+Experiments that focus on Planetesimal Formation include: